-The Libre Computer Project is founded by Shenzhen Libre Technology Co., Ltd with the mission to help people realize computing applications applied to everyday life.
+The Libre Computer Project is founded with the mission to help people realize computing applications applied to everyday life.
 We contribute financially to community-driven open-source software projects that affect our goal of open computing.
 By open computing, we mean that all the hardware components are available to be purchased by anyone and use together with free software to build innovative products without licensing and other restrictions.
-We help accelerate the process of providing the knowledge, skills, and tools to help people offer better services to each other through computing.
+We help accelerate the process of providing the knowledge, skills, and tools to help people offer better services to each other through this open computing.

 What is computing?

 Computing is the activity of applying mathematical steps via a machine to assist the transformation of information.
 The first such machine, the abacus, is as old as written history itself, dating over 5000 years.
 However, it is not until the 20th century that a model of a general purpose computing device was established by Alan Turing.
 It was called the Turing Machine and most modern computers operating along the lines of his model.

-For most of the late 20th century, computers were expensive and mostly used by businesses for professional services.
-In the 1980s and 1990s, the explosion of the internet created huge demand for personalized desk computers such as the Apple II.
-By the 2000s, computers became portable in the form of laptops.
-Today, they are pervasive through our everyday lives in the form of mobile phones, smart watches, televisions, and much more.
+Computers are pervasive through our everyday lives in the form of mobile phones, smart watches, televisions, and much more.
 As the technologies matured, computers became smaller, cheaper, and more powerful but relegated to a role that requires human intervention.
 Eventually, computers will play a active and vital role in corner of every day life without human intervention.
 Computers will not solve the problems of scarcity and conflict but it will bring enhancements to the human experience.

 How will computers change?